Build Instructions

 • If you use a makefile based generator or ninja then you should set it to Release as Debug builds are order of magnitude slower than release builds

 ASMJIT_DIR (unset) Where to find AsmJit library for static inclusion.
-Should be unset to let Blend2D autodetect the location:
+Should be unset to let Blend2D auto-detect the location:

 • <blend2d>/3rdparty/asmjit - Third party directory used by source releases